maxjing97/Personal_Web_Development_Portfolio/JS_Basic_console_project/README.txt

-This is a simple project using only the js console to display random, astrological messages in english to the user based on fill in words.
+This is a simple website to display random, astrological messages in english to the user based on their entered astrological signs.
-This program does not imply a personal belief in astrology.
+The existence of this website does not imply a personal belief in astrology.